 Methods: A PubMed/Medline search of papers up to November 2018, examining correlations of thyroid hormones and TSH with clinical parameters was performed.
 References of retrieved articles were searched.
 Papers were assessed for quality using a modified Newcastle-Ottawa score.
 PRISMA guidelines were followed.
 A meta-analysis of the correlations was performed.

-Results: We identified 32 articles.
+Results: We identified 51 articles examining correlations of clinical parameters with thyroid hormones and/or TSH, and of these 51 articles, 33 examined correlations of clinical parameters with thyroid hormones and TSH..
 There was consistent high quality evidence that atrial fibrillation, low bone density, frailty, death, cognition, features of the metabolic syndrome and steatohepatitis were significantly more strongly associated with FT4 rather than TSH levels.
 We were unable to find any consistent evidence suggesting TSH levels correlated better than FT4 levels with any clinical parameter.
 T3 and FT3 levels were correlated with clinical parameters as strongly as FT4 levels, but there was less literature regarding these correlations available, and some of the FT3/T3 correlations appeared to be due to reverse causation.

 Conclusions.
 Thyroid hormone levels have stronger correlations with clinical parameters than do TSH levels.
 The previously emphasized correlations of TSH levels can be explained by the strong negative population correlation between thyroid hormones and TSH.

 The current conception of subclinical thyroid dysfunction is flawed.
-Any borderline thyroid dysfunction would be better defined in terms of thyroid hormone, rather than TSH, levels.
+ThoughTSH levels remain sensitive screening tests for overt thyroid dysfunction,any borderline thyroid dysfunction would be better defined in terms of thyroid hormone, levels.

-TSH levels remain sensitive screening tests for overt thyroid dysfunction, but there is no reason to otherwise determine thyroid function or thyroid hormone replacement on the basis of TSH levels.
+,

-The conclusions above are consonant with recent advances in the understanding of thyroid hormone regulation and have implications for trials of therapies for borderline thyroid dysfunction.
+The conclusions are consonant with recent advances in the understanding of thyroid hormone regulation and have implications for trials of therapies for borderline thyroid dysfunction.

 Introduction